 Having members-only content is essential for the value proposition of your membership.
 Many associations as a part of their mission educate the public and make most (if not all) of their content and resources publicly available.
 When all your best resources are publicly available, this undercuts the value of your membership and disincentivizes renewals.

-Your membership site does not have to be the same site as your public-facing site, and we typically recommend that it be a separate site with a separate url altogether.
+Your membership site does not have to be the same as your public-facing site, and we typically recommend that it be a separate site with a separate URL altogether.
 Your public-facing website should have a link or button that directs members to their member area, and that link takes them to the login page of your membership site.

 The goal of your membership site is not the same as your public-facing website.
-The public-facing website is geared toward your prospective members and donors.
+The public-facing website is geared toward prospective members and donors.
 We consider your website as part of your marketing team.